Part-time qualifications in archaeology

-Archaeology is one of the Department's most comprehensively taught subjects, offering students the chance for progression from an undergraduate award to a degree programme.
+Archaeology is one of the Department's most comprehensively taught subjects, offering students the chance for progression from an undergraduate award to a graduate degree programme.

 The Department has provided part-time qualifications in archaeology for over forty years.
 Many students become archaeologists; others take their new skills and knowledge into their existing working lives, such as teaching or tourism.
 Many enjoy simply studying archaeology for its own rewards.